 - Level 1 Screening: Four options were screened against two criteria that identified fatal flaws.
 Options 2 and 3 met both requirements and were carried forward.
 Options 1 and 4 were not carried forward because they did not meet the screening criteria. - Level 2 Screening: Options 2 and 3 were screened against three criteria that identified potential Project benefits, and an impact assessment was conducted for the two options.
-Option 1 met one of the three screening criteria, and Option 3 met all three criteria. - Conclusion: Option 3 was identified as VPRA's recommended option.
+Option 1 met one of the three screening criteria, and Option 3 met all three criteria. - Option 3 was presented to the public as VPRA's recommended option.
+There were no comments received that resulted in a change to this recommendation. - Conclusion: Option 3 has been selected as VPRA's preferred option.

-VPRA's recommended option, Design Option 3, is anticipated to result in several impacts.
+VPRA's preferred option, Design Option 3, is anticipated to result in several impacts.
 The following summarizes the impacts and next steps for each: